Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 January Pearson Link

-Jonathan Racster joined Purdue Global (formerly Kaplan University) in 2012 and teaches various undergraduate courses in sociology, social sciences, and the humanities.
-He sat on the steering committee for the 2016 and 2017 General Education Conference and continues to volunteer at the University.
-He started his academic career in 2001, and he has since taught at multiple institutions and served on numerous panels and committees related to curriculum and best practices.
-Racster’s anthropological and sociological research has taken him around the world, and he frequently presents at various colleges, universities, and academic societies on topics such as diversity and inclusion; sex, sexuality, and gender; and best practices in teaching.
-In his spare time, Racster volunteers as an intern in the archaeology department of the Ohio History Connection.
+Jonathan Racster is a is a full-time faculty member in the Department of Humanities and Social Sciences in the School of Multidisciplinary and Professional Studies.
+Racster teaches various undergraduate courses in sociology, social sciences, professional studies, and the humanities.
+He started his academic career in 2001 at the Ohio State University in the field of Anthropology, transitioning to sociology in 2013.
+Racster has since taught at multiple institutions and served on numerous panels and committees related to curriculum and best practices.
+Racster’s anthropological and sociological research has taken him around the world and spans topics from ethnobotany to primate reproductive ecology to gender equity in the workplace.
+Racster frequently presents at various colleges, universities, and academic societies on topics such as diversity, equity, and inclusion; sex, sexuality, and gender; and best practices in teaching.

 Education: MA, New Mexico State University; MA, The Ohio State University